 Dismissal Rules in Cricket

-What Is a Dismissal in Cricket?
+What Does “Out” Mean in Cricket?

 1. Bowled